GiftNote

 The gifts that work are specific.
 The most thoughtful gifts for mom come from someone who was paying attention to the small moments that make up a life.
 The school pickup when she left work early.
 The Saturday she gave up her plans so you could go to a friend's house.
 The coffee she pours at 6:15 every morning and hasn't drunk hot in three years.

-Some of the most upvoted posts in the dataset came from one impulse: people trying to hold onto something before it disappears.
+The sentimental gifts moms keep for decades share one trait: they capture something that vanishes if nobody saves it in time.
+The most upvoted posts in our dataset came from one impulse: people trying to hold onto something before it disappears.
 A voice.
 A handwriting on a recipe card.
 A toddler mispronouncing "spaghetti" as "basketti."

 The highest-voted parenting post in the whole dataset had 5,312 upvotes.
 It came from a father on r/Parenting whose first wife and daughter had died in a car accident.
 Years later, his 16-year-old son surprised his stepmother with a birthday card.